 You can prevent basement flooding by making sure that if a large amount of water appears suddenly, it has somewhere to go other than into your basement.
 You can do this by ensuring there’s good drainage around the foundation.
 Here are some ways to do that:

-Landscaping that grades towards your house, instead of away from it, may lead to flooding in your basement.
-You want to ensure that you are not directing water towards your house when it drains.
-You also want to make sure that there is not standing water near the base of your home.
-To counteract this, you can install a dry creek bed in your yard or landscaping to provide an easy path for water to flow away from your home.
+- Make sure your yard is graded correctly – A yard that slopes toward your house instead of away from it may lead to basement flooding.
+You want to ensure water isn’t draining toward the foundation.
+You also want to make sure there’s no standing water near your home’s foundation.
+One way to do this is to install a dry creek bed in your yard or landscaping.
+This will provide an easy path for water to flow away from your home.

 - Note where water is coming from – If your basement is flooding during moderate rain storms, find the water source.
 Your sump pump might be releasing water too close to the foundation.